pulumi/docs/content/blog/pulumi-insights/index.md

 ---

 {{% notes type="info" %}}
 There are new intelligent cloud management capabilities available in Pulumi Copilot.
-[Read More.](/copilot)
+[Learn More](/blog/pulumi-copilot)
 {{% /notes %}}

 We've seen incredible acceleration of cloud adoption over the past 5 years.
 Pulumi’s flagship open source IaC solution gives engineers great tools to scale up their cloud infrastructure using the same programming languages and tools they already know and love.
 As a result, thousands of companies of every size and scale have adopted Pulumi as a lynchpin of their cloud infrastructure strategy.